Last Week in a Minute or less

 Events in the world beyond your screen – go see and be seen!

 The Mexican Energy Forum is July 12-14 in Mexico City.

 The Vigésimanovena Reunión Internacional de Verano de Potencia, Aplicaciones Industriales y Exposición Industrial is July 17-23 at the Mundo Imperial Acapulco Diamante, Expo-Forum, Acapulco.

 The Mexico Oil & Gas Summit is July 20-21 at the Sheraton María Isabel Hotel in Mexico City.

 The Heavy Oil Latin America is August 4-6 in Mexico City.

 A sewage treatment plant powered by the sun.
 With an investment of MXN82.8m, Latin America’s first solar powered wastewater treatment plant was inaugurated in Sonora and treats 220 liters of sewage per second, powered by 3,900 photovoltaic cells (Spanish) (English).
 The 960kW system will reduce maintenance and operating costs by 70%.

 Quote of the Week

 We hope you have a productive week.
-Please send any news, comments, or new strategies to end turtle eggs illegal trade to MexicoWeekly@energynarrative.com.
+Please send any news, comments, or ideas to power up your home to MexicoWeekly@energynarrative.com.

-Please share this with your friends and colleagues.
-They can sign up for free here.
+Please let others know about The Weekly Brief: Mexico – your friends and colleagues can sign up for a free trial here.